bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/code-structure/implementation.md

 `ChannelBindings` type is protocol-specific.

-Many libraries consider the connection as bidirectional, so implementation can have the type complies both to *Producer* and *Consumer*.
-Other libraries have different types for producing and consuming, therefore we have two different types in implementation as well.
+Many libraries consider the connection as bidirectional, so implementation can have the type complied both to *Producer* and *Consumer*.
+Other libraries have different types for producing and consuming, therefore, we have two different types in implementation as well.
 This aspect fully depends on a particular library.

 ### Channel = *Publisher+Subscriber*